emrekybs/Douglas-042/README.md

 # Usage
-Using administrative privileges, just run the script from a PowerShell console
+Using administrative privileges, just run the script from a PowerShell console, then the results will be saved in the directory as a txt file.

     $ PS >./douglas.ps1